Stochastic Optimal Control of a Sailboat: Stochastic Optimal Control

 A standard argument based on an Ito-Taylor expansion of \eqref{eq_bellmanopt} yields the quasi-variational inequality that must be satisfied by a smooth value function:

 with the Hamiltonian

 If $v$ is not smooth, one can still interpret it as a weak solution (in particular, the unique {\em viscosity solution} \cite{BENSOUSSAN2000261}) of \eqref{eq_hjb}.

-As $\theta$ is the only randomly evolving variable, both expectations in \eqref{eq_control_op} and \eqref{eq_switch_op} take similar form.
-If $\tau$ is small enough so that we can take the control angle $u = \mu(\br, q)$ and speeds $(\dot{r}, \dot{\theta})$ to be approximately constant, \eqref{eq_control_op} can be written as:
+As $\theta$ is the only randomly evolving variable and obeys drift-diffusive dynamics, both expectations in \eqref{eq_control_op} and \eqref{eq_switch_op} take a similar form as averaging $v$ over Gaussian-distributed final $\theta'$.
+For small $\tau$, an approximation to \eqref{eq_control_op} taking $u=\mu(\br, q)$ and $\dot{r}, \dot{\theta}$ constant for a time $\tau$ yields:

 where $v$ is interpreted as $2\pi$-periodic in $\theta'$, and $\dot{r}, \dot{\theta}$ both implicitly depend on $(r, \theta, q, u)$.
 Eq.~\eqref{eq_switch_op} is the same formula under the substitutions $q \to 3 - q, \tau \to C, \dot{r} = 0, \dot{\theta} = a$.